 Dr. Hoffman received an LL.M. in Trial Advocacy from Temple University Beasley School of Law, where he continues to serve on the Adjunct Faculty.
 He also is an Assistant Professor in the Department of Surgery at the Uniformed Services University of the Health Sciences in Bethesda, MD.
 He recently earned his M.B.A. degree from Drexel University’s LeBow College of Business, with a particular interest in innovative business models, value-stream mapping, statistics and economics, and valuation.

-Prior to attending law school, Dr. Hoffman was an academic liver and kidney transplant surgeon and general pediatric and trauma surgeon at Tufts University and the Kiwanis Trauma Institute in Boston, MA.
+Before attending law school, Dr. Hoffman was an academic liver and kidney transplant surgeon and general pediatric and trauma surgeon at Tufts University and the Kiwanis Trauma Institute in Boston, MA.
 He was a member of the U.S. Army Reserves from 1988 to 2002.
 From 1990 to 1991, Dr. Hoffman served as the Chief of Pediatric Surgery at the Walter Reed Army Medical Center and Consultant Surgeon at the National Naval Medicine Center during Operations Desert Shield and Storm.
-His last military assignment prior to leaving the Army at the rank of Colonel (O-6) was as a Military Academy Liaison Officer (MALO) to the United States Military Academy at West Point.
-He also served on the military academy interview committee for then Senator Rick Santorum, and interviewed West Point admission candidates from metropolitan Philadelphia area high schools.
+His last military assignment before leaving the Army at the rank of Colonel (O-6) was as a Military Academy Liaison Officer (MALO) to the United States Military Academy at West Point.
+He also served on the military academy interview committee for then-Senator Rick Santorum and interviewed West Point admission candidates from metropolitan Philadelphia area high schools.

 Dr. Hoffman was appointed by federal judges to national Plaintiffs Steering Committees in cases involving testosterone replacement therapy drugs (before the U.S. District Court for the Northern District of Illinois), and the anticoagulant drug Xarelto (before the U.S. District Court for the Eastern District of Louisiana).
 He also was recently appointed to the national Science Committee involving Talcum powder products (before the U.S. District Court in New Jersey).

 In February 2015, The Legal Intelligencer named Dr. Hoffman among the 10 Top Lateral Hires for 2014.
-The nation’s oldest legal journal said the selection took into account the effect Dr. Hoffman’s departure had on his former firm, the impact it represented for Ross Feller Casey and “the buzz around the market when the move took place.”
-Read story here
+The nation’s oldest legal journal said the selection took into account the effect Dr. Hoffman’s departure had on his former firm, the impact it represented for Ross Feller Casey, and “the buzz around the market when the move took place.”